 The next tier of self-actualization is what is known as a growth need.
 What this means is that it is the desire to develop and mature as an individual, not because you are lacking something, but simply because you want to be better.

 Now that we have a better understanding of how the hierarchy works and the different types of needs, it becomes easier to understand how drug addiction disrupts the entire system.
 These systems help us to maneuver through life, allowing us to evolve as humans and become the best that we can be.
 However, drug and substance addiction interrupt this entire process and that is why recovery is so difficult for people at the beginning and all the way through.

 The Stages Of The Hierarchy And How Addiction Overtakes

 When someone is addicted to a substance, their basic desires for food, water, connection, and self-actualization at the top of the list essentially go out of the window the more time that passes.
 In the beginning stages, the desire for self-actualization will go first, followed by basic needs such as food.
 The only focus of the addicted person is their drug of choice and whatever they have got to do to get it.
 The longer the addiction goes on, the more needs it will take over, until the only thing they care about in any capacity is their substance.
 Let’s work our way through the pyramid and take a look at how addiction corrupts it.

 Basic Physiological Desires

-First, like we mentioned above, drugs and alcohol will overtake the basic physiological desires of a human.
-Things like hygiene are no longer going to be of concern, the idea of eating properly isn’t even going to register, with some only eating once every couple of days.
-The need to get high overrides all of these basic needs, and replaces it with only one thought: where’s the next hit?
+First, as we mentioned above, drugs and alcohol will overtake the basic physiological desires of a human.
+Things like hygiene are no longer going to be of concern, and the idea of eating properly isn’t even going to register, with some only eating once every couple of days.
+The need to get high overrides all of these basic needs, and replaces them with only one thought: where’s the next hit?